 I debated whether or not to write this post, particularly in light of my last post where I shared some of the best things I love about living in Bali.

 In this last post which I published just a few weeks ago, I shared that I had never experienced any sexual advances or harassment in Bali in the 5 years that I have lived here.
-Well, since that post, I had my ass grabbed during a jog, and a man exposed himself to me yesterday morning just behind my apartment.
+Well, since that post, I had my ass touched during a jog, my boob grabbed from behind, and a man exposed himself to me yesterday morning just behind my apartment.

 Both incidents were in broad daylight in Ubud, and both men were Indonesian.